sppalkia/sppalkia.github.io/baking/index.md

 </div>

 A chocolate cupcake with a graham cracker base and burnt marshmallow meringue frosting.
-A great excuse to use the blow torch!
+A great excuse to use the kitchen blow torch!

 ## Kouign Amann